Skip to main content

 A dermatologist may remove the actinic keratosis with a shave biopsy procedure.
 After you are numbed with a lidocaine shot, a small razor blade is used to shave off the lesion.
 You will wear a bandage for about 7 days as the skin heals.
 The lesion is sent to a lab to be tested for precancerous or malignant cells.

-If the biopsy finds that you have actinic keratosis, you will need a followup visit in about 4–6 weeks.
-If it was not completely removed, your doctor may do cryosurgery on the remaining lump or recommend a prescription medicated cream.
+If the biopsy finds that you have actinic keratosis, you will need a follow-up visit in about 4–6 weeks.
+If it is not completely removed, your doctor may do cryosurgery on the remaining lump or recommend a prescription medicated cream.

 Medication